kaf64/csvToolkit/README.md

 # csvToolkit
-Simple project to handle and present csv (comma separate values) files.
+Simple python project to handle and present csv (comma separate values) files.
 Language: Python 3.11
 ## Features
 With this program, you can preview, edit and save changes to csv files.